dober-man/GoodWAFSec/docs/module1/lab2/lab2.rst

 .. image:: images/image1_3_16.PNG

 #.
-Run cURL again: ``curl --insecure https://webgoat.f5demo.com/WebGoat/login`` and you should be back in business.
+Run cURL again: ``curl https://webgoat.f5demo.com/WebGoat/login -k`` and you should be back in business.
 By now you should know the expected output.

 #.
 Change HTTP Library to: **Report** and remove **CURL** from the whitelist.